jefflee1103/HCRv3_probe_design/README.md

     # install.packages("devtools")
     devtools::install_github("HajkD/metablastr", build_vignettes = TRUE, dependencies = TRUE)

-Decompress the BLAST database fasta file (from MK) and copy to a desired directory.
-Dmel BLAST database is included in this repo.
+Decompress the BLAST database fasta file and copy/unzip to a desired directory.
+D.mel BLAST database based on ENSEMBL v99 is provided in this repo.
 Message me for Human and Mouse BLAST databases.

     # cd to the repo directory
-    gzip -cd data/BLAST/Dmel_ens99_from-MK.fa.gz > /path/to/fasta
+    gzip -cd data/BLAST/Dmel_BLASTdb_ens99.fa.gz > /path/to/desired/directory

 #### Install other R packages